irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 ### Instructional Guidance

-**Conduct of Lesson:**
+**Conduct of Learning experience:**
-**NOTE:** Before presenting this lesson, instructors must thoroughly prepare by studying this lesson and identifying reference material.
+**NOTE:** Before presenting this learning experience, instructors must thoroughly prepare by studying this learning experience and identifying reference material.
 - Review the Deception Detection techniques and examples.
 Familiarize yourself with the verification tools and scenarios provided.
 - Set up computer and projection equipment.
 Ensure all required materials and equipment are available and functional.
 - Print handouts and visual aids for distribution to students.

-### 1. The importance of this lesson: (Why)
+### 1. The importance of this learning experience: (Why)

 Understanding how to identify and analyze misinformation and disinformation is essential for maintaining the integrity of information operations.
 This skill is crucial for detecting and countering false information, which is vital for effective decision-making and maintaining operational security.

 ### 2. What we want our students to Achieve: (Outcomes/Standard)

 Students will be able to accurately identify misinformation and disinformation using structured analytic techniques.
-Their assessments must align with the principles and techniques taught in the lesson, achieving a success rate of at least 90%.
+Their assessments must align with the principles and techniques taught in the learning experience, achieving a success rate of at least 90%.

 ### 3. A Possible Technique to Achieve the Outcome